silverbulletmd/silverbullet/docs/API/view.md

 * The markdown goes through **the same renderer an inline Lua widget's `markdown` goes through**.
 Wiki links resolve and navigate locally, `widgets.commandButton` buttons run their commands, transclusions and `${...}` directives expand, and custom syntax renders.
 * **Tasks are tickable.** A task carrying a `[[page@pos]]` ref — everything `templates.taskItem` builds — renders a live checkbox that writes the new state straight back to the page the task lives on.
 (A task without one gets a ref to the current page; the write is re-checked against the marker before it lands, so a stale ref does nothing.)
 * The title bar carries a **Copy** button putting the markdown *source* on the clipboard, exactly like the inline Lua widget button bar's Copy.
-* It renders **identically in every dock** — page-top, page-bottom, either sidebar, or a modal.
+* It renders **identically in every dock** — page-top, page-bottom, either sidebar, the bottom panel, or a modal.
 Only the frame around it differs.

 Things a content view doesn't have, because it has no rows: `onSelect` (the one shape of view that doesn't require it), a filter input (suppressed automatically, whatever `filter` says), `presentation.row`, `segments`, `dropdown`, `actions`, `keymap`, `onCreate` and `onMove`.
 Everything else — the chrome, the docking fields, `refreshOn`/`refreshOnOpen`, `defaultOpen`, `openOnStart` — works exactly as it does for a row view; `refreshOn` re-runs `content` rather than `source`.